 Alzheimer's & Dementia Chairs

-FAQs: Dementia & Clinical Seating
+FAQs: Dementia Care & Dementia Seating

 Dementia is a condition that causes a decline in cognitive function, making it difficult for individuals to perform their daily activities.
 It’s a general term that covers a range of symptoms, including memory loss, difficulty with language, disorientation, and changes in mood or behaviour.